-A reverse mortgage lets you borrow based on the equity you have in your home.
-Instead of you paying the bank, the bank pays you, tax-free, with a series of payments that can include a partial lump sum of money, or through a line of credit.
+Reverse mortgages can be a good option for many homeowners.
+They let you borrow based on the equity in your home.
+Instead of paying the bank, the bank pays you — tax-free — with a series of payments via a partial lump sum of money or a line of credit.

 1. Sell and downsize

-- If you have equity in the home, you’ll probably get more of it from selling than from a reverse mortgage.
+- If you have equity in the home, you’ll probably get more of it from selling than from taking out a reverse mortgage.

-- You can use the proceeds from the sale to buy or rent a more affordable home or move in with relatives.
+- You can use the proceeds from the sale to buy or rent a more affordable home, or to move in with relatives.